 2.1 DEFINITIONS

+Round Trip Efficiency

+The percentage of electrical energy consumed by an Energy Storage Resource (ESR) (i.e., charging) that is later returned back to the grid (i.e., discharging).
+The energy consumed by an ESR and energy returned back to the grid are measured at the Point of Interconnection (POI) or Point of Common Coupling (POCC).
+The charging and discharging energy does not include the energy consumed by the auxiliary Load of the ESR.

+Ancillary Service Deployment Factors

+Hourly parameters for each Ancillary Service type between 0 and 1 (or 0% to 100%) that indicate an assumed Ancillary Service deployment and may be based on system conditions such as forecasts for Demand and Intermittent Renewable Resources (IRRs).
+These factors are used in the RUC studies.

 3.2.5 Publication of Resource and Load Information

 (1) Two days after the applicable Operating Day, ERCOT shall post on the ERCOT website for the ERCOT System and, if applicable, for each Disclosure Area, the information derived from the first complete execution of Security-Constrained Economic Dispatch (SCED) in each 15-minute Settlement Interval.
 The Disclosure Area is the 2003 ERCOT CMZs.
 Posting requirements will be applicable to Generation Resources and Controllable Load Resources physically located in the defined Disclosure Area.
 This information shall not be posted if the posting of the information would reveal any individual Market Participant’s Protected Information.
 The information posted by ERCOT shall include: